openemr/website-openemr/content/summer-of-code/_index.md

 * Tags: New Feature

-## User Interface and Bootstrap Standardize
+## Quality Reporting

-The OpenEMR project began to improve the application user interface several months ago by implementing bootstrap.
-The goal of this project is to extend this user interface improvement throughout the entire codebase.
+Quality reporting and collection of clinical metrics are a valuable tool for clinics.
+It allows self-assessment, quality improvement projects, and reporting of metrics to regulation entities.
+Goal is to integrate quality reporting into OpenEMR.
+Note this project will involve both choosing of which clinical metrics to assess and then developing these in OpenEMR.

-* Mentors: Sherwin Gaddis, Jerry Padgett
+* Mentors: Ray Magauran, Stephen Waite
-* Tags: Modernization
+* Tags: New Feature

 ## Modernize Javascript Assets